ayushyadav-engineer/restaurant-landing-page/README.md

-# 🍽️ Elite Dining - Luxury Restaurant Website
+# 🍽️ Sanwariya - Luxury Restaurant Website

 A premium luxury restaurant website built using **HTML5, CSS3, and JavaScript**.
 This project is designed as a college frontend project with an elegant UI and smooth user experience.